dart1492/ticketeer/README.md

 ## General 🐱‍🐉
 Ticketeer is a mobile app, built for [EMPAT](https://empat.tech/) Flutter Fundamentals course.
-I tried writing it with Clean Architecture and Bloc patterns in mind, experimenting in flexible parts of my application
+I tried writing it with Clean Architecture and Bloc patterns in mind, experimenting in flexible parts of my application.